volcengine/terraform-provider-volcengine/website/docs/r/ecs_deployment_set.html.markdown

 * `deployment_set_name` - (Required) The name of ECS DeploymentSet.
 * `description` - (Optional) The description of ECS DeploymentSet.
 * `granularity` - (Optional, ForceNew) The granularity of ECS DeploymentSet.Valid values: switch, host, rack,Default is host.
-* `strategy` - (Optional, ForceNew) The strategy of ECS DeploymentSet.Valid values: Availability.Default is host.
+* `strategy` - (Optional, ForceNew) The strategy of ECS DeploymentSet.Valid values: Availability.Default is Availability.

 ## Attributes Reference
 In addition to all arguments above, the following attributes are exported: